absognety/Machine-Learning-AndrewNG-Stanford-University/README.md

-# machineLearning_courseraStanfordUniversity
+# Machine Learning Course from Coursera by Andrew NG.

-Machine Learning from Stanford University (Andrew Ng)
+All the solutions to assignments from the courses are shared here........